apacheignite/documentation/basic-concepts/thread-pools.md

   "title": "Overview"
 }
 [/block]
 Apache Ignite creates and maintains a variety of Thread pools that are used for different purposes depending on the API being used.
 In this documentation, we list some of the well-known internal pools and show how you can create a custom one.
-Refer to `IgniteConfiguration` javadoc to get a full list of all the pools available in Apache Ignite.
+Refer to `IgniteConfiguration` javadoc to get a full list of thread pools available in Apache Ignite.
 [block:api-header]
 {
   "title": "System Pool"